-The Art Gym is opening its fall 2011 season Sunday, October 2, with a reception for David Eckard: Deployment.
-The exhibition is a midcareer survey that covers 20 years of the Portland-based artist's career.
-It continues through December 11.
+The Art Gym presents David Eckard: Deployment, a midcareer survey that covers 20 years of the Portland-based artist's career.

 David Eckard: Deployment will present approximately 40 artworks, including new paintings, sculpture and performances, and a selection of past sculptures, drawings and documentation.
 It will also include documentation and physical remnants of past installations and performances.

 A 70-page, hardcover book will accompany the exhibition.
 It includes an essay by artist and writer Daniel Duford and illustrations of more than 60 of the artist's artworks, many of which no longer exist or existed only briefly in installations or as props for performance.

 David Eckard will also perform at numerous locations in the Portland metro area this fall, starting with performances of his new work ©ardiff at the Portland Institute for Contemporary Art's TBA festival in September.
 This will be followed by performances of ©ardiff or other works at Lewis & Clark College, Marylhurst University, Reed College and the Pacific Northwest College of Art.

 David Eckard: Deployment is a beautifully designed cloth-covered publication.
 It will be available at the catalog/book release party, Sunday, November 6, at 2 pm.